-Despite being a world traveller for a few years now, and being absolutely privy to the importance of buying travel insurance, I still find myself struggling with the same question every time I travel abroad: “Should I or should I not buy travel insurance?”
+Despite being a full-time traveller for a few years now, and being absolutely privy to the importance of buying travel insurance, I still find myself struggling with the same question every time I travel abroad: “Should I or should I not buy it for the next trip?”

 I mean we all know that travel insurance (and I am talking about a full coverage policy and not some cheap ‘cover-me-only-if-I-have-a-heart-attack’ policy) can be a useful thing.
-It keeps us safe from any personal damage, whether it’s a road accident or losing our passport somewhere on the journey.
-Yet, when we are buying it, our mind tells us how the chances of using the insurance premium are highly unlikely.
+It keeps us safe from personal damages, whether it’s a road accident or losing our passport.
+Yet, when it comes to buying one, our mind tells us how the chances of using the insurance premium are highly unlikely.
 But what if we had to use it?
-What if we lost our baggage at the airport, or worse, we got robbed overseas?
+What if we lost our baggage at the airport despite a great business class experience, or worse, we got robbed overseas?

 Wait… What?
 Did I say our travel insurance can cover us if we get robbed?

 What Is Travel Insurance?

 Before anything, let’s start with the basics and understand what is a travel insurance.